BestTimesToVisit.com Logo

 nature

-Embark on a gentle uphill trek to the Spanish Mosque, perched on a hill overlooking the town.
-As the sun dips below the Rif Mountains, the entire blue city glows in a warm, ethereal light, accompanied by the distant call to prayer.
-Bring a picnic to savor the moment.
+Embark on a gentle uphill trek to the Spanish Mosque perched on a hill overlooking the city.
+As the sun dips below the Rif Mountains, the entire blue city glows with a warm, ethereal light, offering a truly unforgettable panorama.
+Arrive about an hour before sunset to secure a good spot and soak in the changing colors.

 Best time: Apr-Oct